-The Trustees confirm that they have complied with the Charities Act 2006 to have due regard to the Charities Commission's general guidance on public benefit and in particular to its supplementary public benefit on advancing education.
+The Directors confirm that they have complied with the Charities Act 2006 to have due regard to the Charities Commission's general guidance on public benefit and in particular to its supplementary public benefit on advancing education.
 The aims and objectives have been reviewed to inform future planning.
-In particular, the Trustees consider how planned activities will contribute to the aims and objectives they have set.
+In particular, the Directors consider how planned activities will contribute to the aims and objectives they have set.

 Willows Academy Trust is a Multi Academy Trust catering for children aged 3 to 11 and strives to promote and support the advancement of education within a local context.
 The schools provide an extensive programme of educational and recreational activity - all designed to contribute to the overall education of the pupils in areas such as academic distinction, music, the arts and sport.
-For example, some of the Academy's adopt a specialist teacher model in PE and Music; work in conjunction with external organisations e.g. sporting clubs, peripatetic music teachers to enhance the curriculum experiences for the children; provide excellent links with local secondary schools to help transition of pupils and provide curricular/staff CPD support; and also work within the local community to ensure that it is central to community cohesion.
-All these activities continued in a limited format during the autumn and summer terms due to the restrictions caused by the coronavirus pandemic were suspended during the spring term.
+For example, some of the Academies adopt a specialist teacher model in PE and Music; work in conjunction with external organisations e.g. sporting clubs, peripatetic music teachers to enhance the curriculum experiences for the children; provide excellent links with local secondary schools and nurseries to help the transition of pupils.
+Schools also work within the local community to ensure that it is central to community cohesion i.e. via the participation in the Long Eaton Carnival, Christmas Light switch on and the Chinese New Year parade.

-Wherever possible the individual Academies also aim to contribute to the benefit of the wider public, by making available the premises to third parties for the provision of educational and other opportunities.
-For example: Local Beaver, Scout and football groups to support children.
-Although this has been impacted upon by the Covid-19 pandemic.
+Wherever possible the individual academies also aim to contribute to the benefit of the wider public, by making available the premises to third parties for the provision of educational and other opportunities.
+For example: Local and national elections, swimming lessons, Local Beaver, Scout and football groups to support children.

-In setting objectives and planning activities the Trustees have given careful consideration to the Charity Commission's general guidance on public benefit.
-The Trustees believe that the Academy Trust's aims, together with the activities outlined above, are demonstrably to the public benefit.
+In setting objectives and planning activities the Directors have given careful consideration, to the Charity Commission's general guidance on public benefit.
+The Directors believe that the Academy Trust's aims, together with the activities outlined above, are demonstrably to the public benefit.